 Overview / Facts

-More than 18 million American men suffer from erectile dysfunction, but help may not require a pill.
+Approximately 30 million American men suffer from erectile dysfunction, but help may not require a pill.

 Erectile dysfunction -- also called "ED" or impotence -- is the inability to achieve or sustain an erection on repeated occasions.
 It's estimated that about two of every 100 American men have erectile dysfunction serious enough to warrant a doctor's visit, according to the U.S. National Institute of Diabetes and Digestive and Kidney Disorders.
 As men age, the risk of erectile dysfunction increases.